cvat-ai/cvat/site/content/en/docs/contributing/running-tests.md

    pip install -e ./cvat-cli
    ```
    Note: For remote development environment activate `test-venv` python virtual environment
-   located at `/opt/venv-test/` and execute the above code
+   located at `/opt/venv-test/` and execute the above code.
+On VS Code this can done via the command `Python: Select Interpreter` from the command pallette.
 1. Stop any other CVAT containers which you run previously.
 They keep ports
 which are used by containers for the testing system.
 (This is not needed for `devcontainers`)